-- Applicants must be negotiating a full-time group leader position at an institute/university in Croatia, the Czech Republic, Estonia, Poland, Portugal, Lithuania, Montenegro or Turkey by the date of application (no earlier than 15.04.2020 for the call 2022)
+- Applicants must be negotiating a full-time group leader position at an institute/university in Croatia, the Czech Republic, Estonia, Hungary, Greece, Poland, Portugal, Lithuania, Luxemburg, Montenegro or Türkiye by the date of application (no earlier than 15.04.2022 for the call 2024)

 OR have established a laboratory in one of these countries in the last two years.